All Episodes

 I can't turn on the tap and get tropical fruit water.

-Economy babes on the left are gonna try to take it away from me on the process of the assumption that I'm contributing to the destruction of the planet, and no doubt global warming at all.
+Economy babes on the left are going to try to take it away from me on the process under the assumption that I'm contributing to the destruction of the planet and no doubt, global warming at all.

-Yeah, I hope my airplane is still in the hangar.
+Yeah, I hope my airplane's still in the hangar.

-I haven't since I started this diet, I've been hibernating, haven't been anywhere since uh February 12th.
+I haven't, since I started this diet, I've been hibernating.

 So I don't even know if it's there.

-I got a fly to Washington receiving the uh William F. Buckley Greatest Conservative Ever uh award tonight, or it's something, greatest conservative in a world award at the Media Research Center's 20th annual uh dishonor awards dinner.
+I got a fly to Washington receiving the William F. Buckley Greatest Conservative Ever Award tonight, or something, Greatest Conservative in a World Award, at the Media Research Center's 20th annual Dishonor Awards dinner.

 Be back here tomorrow.

-Oh, by the way, the video that's gonna be streamed on our website via theirs.
+Oh, by the way, the video that's going to be streamed on our website via theirs.